bokiko/RL-Swarm-node/README.md

-# Updated Gensyn RL-Swarm 72B Setup Guide for Ubuntu
+# Complete Gensyn RL-Swarm 72B Setup Guide

-This guide covers setting up a node for the latest Gensyn RL-Swarm system on Ubuntu, including support for the new 72B parameter models and multi-swarm capabilities.
+This guide covers setting up a Gensyn RL-Swarm node on both native Ubuntu and WSL2, including support for the new 72B parameter models and multi-swarm capabilities.

+## Ubuntu Setup (Recommended)

-## Prerequisites
+### Prerequisites

 - Ubuntu 20.04 or newer
 - **Consumer tier**: GPU with 8GB+ VRAM